Lombard cuisine

-Lombard cuisine consists of the cooking traditions and practices of the Italian region of Lombardy.
+Lombard cuisine consists of the cooking traditions and practices of the Lombardy region.
 The historical events of its provinces and of the diversity of its territories resulted in a varied culinary tradition.
 First courses in Lombard cuisine range from risottos to soups and stuffed pasta (in broth or not), and a large choice of second-course meat or fish dishes, due to the many lakes and rivers of Lombardy.

 The cuisine of the various Lombardy provinces have the following traits in common: prevalence of rice and stuffed pasta over dry pasta, both butter and olive oil for cooking, dishes cooked for a long time, as well as the widespread use of pork, milk and dairy products, and egg-based preparations, as well as the consumption of polenta, common to the whole of northern Italy.

 Overview

 Panettone, an Lombard type of fruitcake, is enjoyed at Christmas and New Year in Western, Southern, and Southeastern Europe, as well as in South America, Eritrea, Australia, the United States and Canada..